Alexandra Juhasz AIDS Activism VHS Collection

 Two works of video art that I taught.

-Framing the Panthers; Counterterror
+Framing the Panthers; Counterterror: North of Ireland

 Two great videos shared with me by my friend, the activist video artists, Annie Goldson and Chris Bratton.